vishalt12345/eSenior/README.md

 6. Type "pip install -r requirements.txt" to install all the necessary libraries needed to run my project. <br> <br>
 7. To run the project, type "python manage.py runserver" to launch the application at 127.0.0.1:8000. <br> <br>

-(NOTE: The postgresql database has not been fully implemented yet for machines that are not mine.
-This means that REST APIs will not work.)